kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 * __Ignoring__

-  Also, as we are making the new and safer interface, not all `base` rules are suitable.
-Therefore we need to ignore some of them:
+  Also, as we are constructing a renewed interface, not all `base` rules are suitable.
+Consequently, we need to ignore some of them:

   ```yaml
   # `relude` doesn't export untotal `head`.